RaymondRaman/JAVA/README.md

 # CSCI1130-JAVA
-This is a JAVA course in CUHK
+This is my JAVA course in CUHK